-Domain: E16 Measurement
+Domain: E16 Measurement Range: E1 CRM Entity

-Range: E70 Thing

 Subproperty of: E13 Attribute Assignment.
-P140 assigned attribute to (was attributed by): E1 CRM Entity measured, e.g. the number of words in a text.
+P140 assigned attribute to (was attributed by): E1 CRM Entity to which it applied.
+An instance of E1 CRM Entity may be measured more than once.
+Material and immaterial things and processes may be measured, e.g. the number of words in a text, or the duration of an event.

-Scope note: This property records the E70 Thing that was the subject of an instance of E16 Measurement
+Scope note: This property associates an instance of E16 Measurement with the instance of E1 CRM Entity